Skip to Content

 Can Overnight Oats Be Made With Frozen Berries?

 The short answer?
-Heck yah!
-In fact, I actually prefer using making overnight oats with frozen berries unless whatever fruit I’m using is in peak season.
+Heck yeah!
+In fact, I actually prefer making overnight oats with frozen berries unless whatever fruit I’m using is in peak season.

 Frozen berries are picked at their ripest and instantly frozen to trap in all that delicious flavor.
 They also tend to naturally color overnight oats as they thaw and are stirred in.